Gmedina12/PI-Countries-mobile-version/README.md

 ### <div align="center">Project Overview: Flutter Mobile App for PI-Countries 👨‍💻 🚀</div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 This an independent project.

 - ❓ Ask me about anything related to the challenges I faced while working on this project.